WoodProgrammer/katacoda-scenarios/GKE/step1.md

-GCloud is a toolset for Google Cloud Platform Resources like bigtable, compute engine .. etc In this kata we will install gcloud sdk to the ubuntu .
+GCloud is a toolset for Google Cloud Platform Resources like bigtable, compute engine .. etc In this kata you will set your credentials to the config files and connect to the K8S API Server .

 ## Katas